SUNDAY SUN, THEN CLOUDS INCREASE... STAYING DRY

 Your First Alert Weather Forecast:

 A few days ago we were expecting Sunday showers and thunderstorms to push into northeast Wisconsin...
 Since then, as we’ve been tracking the latest data on this weathermaker, we’re expecting this disturbance to pass by to our south.
-We will have some sunshine this morning, followed by clouds late today.
+After some sunshine this morning, clouds will increase this afternoon.
 But despite a mostly cloudy sky tonight and tomorrow, we’re probably going to stay dry.

 Meanwhile, our temperatures are on par for this time of year.
 Most of today’s highs will be close to 80 degrees.
-It’s slightly humid this morning, but an east-northeast breeze will slowly decrease our dew points during the afternoon.
+While it’s been slightly humid this morning, an east-northeast breeze will slowly decrease our dew points this afternoon.

 Warmer and more humid weather returns later this week.
 Highs will be back in the middle 80s on Tuesday and Wednesday.
 The humidity will be more noticeable on Thursday and Friday.